puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

     - From the operating systems list, select **Windows 10** > **All Windows 10 (32-bit)**.

-    You'll end up with a dialog box that looks like this:
+    When you're finished, the dialog will look like the following screenshot example:

     ![Add requirement](./media/edge-ent-deployment-sccm/edge-ent-create-app-req-4.png)

-4. Click **OK** to close each property page that you opened.
-Then return to the **Applications** list in the Configuration Manager console.
+4. Click **OK** to close each open property page and return to the **Applications** list in the Configuration Manager console.

 ## Add the application content to a distribution point

-Next, to deploy the application to PCs, make sure that the application content is copied to a distribution point.
+To deploy the updated application to PCs, make sure that the application content is copied to a distribution point.
 PCs access the distribution point to install the application.

 >[!TIP]
 >To find out more about distribution points and content management in Configuration Manager, see [Deploy and manage content for System Center Configuration Manager](https://docs.microsoft.com/sccm/core/servers/deploy/configure/deploy-and-manage-content).

 1. In the Configuration Manager console, click **Software Library**.

 2. In the **Software Library** workspace, expand **Applications**.
-Then, in the list of applications, select the application that you created.
+Select the application you created in the list of applications.

-3. On the **Home** tab, in the **Deployment** group, click **Distribute Content**.
+3. On the **Home** tab in the **Deployment** group, click **Distribute Content**.

 4. On the **General** page of the **Distribute Content Wizard**, check that the application name is correct, and then click **Next**.

 5. On the **Content** page, review the information that will be copied to the distribution point, and then click **Next**.

 6. On the **Content Destination** page, click **Add** to select one or more collections, distribution points, or distribution point groups on which to install the application content.

 7. Complete the wizard.

 You can check that the application content was copied successfully to the distribution point from the **Monitoring** workspace, under **Distribution Status** > **Content Status**.